go-chassis/go-chassis-examples/archaius/local/README.md

-This demo show how to mange your custom configurations
+This demo show how to mange your custom configurations in local file system

 it include 2 custom files.